sf-wdi-21/ruby_method_drills/README.md

 Another handy trick is to load your `drills.rb` file so that you can manually test your functions.
 This is similar to what we did in node when we used "require" to import a file.

-Make sure you're in the correct directory, then in `irb` type:
+Make sure you're in the correct directory, then in `pry` type:
 ``` ruby
     2.1.2 :002 > load "./drills.rb"
     2.1.2 :003 > say_hello